Josh Jung Player Props: Rangers vs. Blue Jays

 Josh Jung At The Plate

-- Jung leads Texas with 72 hits, batting .283 this season with 28 extra-base hits.
+- Jung has 72 hits, which is tops among Texas hitters this season, while batting .279 with 28 extra-base hits.

-- Among the qualifying hitters, he ranks 32nd in batting average, while his on-base percentage ranks 69th and he is 23rd in slugging.
+- Among the qualified hitters in MLB action, he ranks 39th in batting average, 74th in on-base percentage, and 27th in slugging.

-- In 32.3% of his games this year, Jung has driven in at least one run.
-In 11 of those games (16.9%) he recorded two or more RBI, while accounting for three or more of his team's runs in six contests.
+- Jung has an RBI in 21 of 66 games this season, with multiple RBI in 11 of them.
+He has also driven in three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.